epics-containers/epics-containers.github.io/docs/user/reference/ioc_helm_chart.rst

-IOC instances are described using a helm chart which in turn generates a Kubernetes manifest to tell Kubernetes what resources to create in order to run for the IOC instance.
+IOC instances are described using a helm chart which in turn generates a Kubernetes manifest to tell Kubernetes what resources to create in order to run the IOC instance.

 Here we will look inside the template IOC instance in the template domain repository blxxi-template.